ocaml-ppx/ppx_deriving_protobuf/README.md

     or an optional argument to a constructor **with multiple arguments**.
   * Converting an optional field, tuple element or constructor argument into a repeated one.
+  * Converting an optional field, tuple element or constructor argument into a required field with a default value, or vice versa.
   * Converting a repeated field, tuple element or constructor argument into an optional one (this is not recommended, as it silently ignores some of input data).